drummsters/ambientclock/README.md

 - **Image Source**: Select between Unsplash or Pexels for background images
 - **Background**: Choose from preset categories or enter custom search terms
 - **Clock Opacity**: Adjust transparency of the clock face
+- **Background Opacity**: Control the opacity of the background overlay
 - **Font**: Select from various font options and toggle bold style
 - **Time Format**: Switch between 12-hour and 24-hour formats
 - **Show Seconds**: Toggle seconds display